LN-Zap/zap-desktop/README.md

 ### Linux

-Once you have the .AppImage file extracted, you can either **double click** the file or by running in the cli:
+Once you have the .AppImage file downloaded you must [make the file executable](https://docs.appimage.org/user-guide/run-appimages.html).

+Once executible you can run either **double click** the file or run via the cli:

 ```bash
 ./file.AppImage